Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Asymptotic Optimality

 We demonstrate the asymptotic optimality of \AlgLagrangian~by piggybacking on the asymptotic optimality of DEC-HBO~\cite{dec-hbo}.
-This is a decomposing BO algorithm with an immediate regret bound of $2 \beta_t^{1/2}\sum_{i = 1}^n \sigma^{(i)}_t(\bm x^t)$ (see Theorem~1 in~\cite{dec-hbo}).
+The latter is a decomposing BO algorithm with an immediate regret bound of $2 \beta_t^{1/2}\sum_{i = 1}^n \sigma^{(i)}_t(\bm x^t)$ over a finite, discrete domain (see Theorem~1 in~\cite{dec-hbo}).
 Interestingly, Theorem~\ref{thm:better_approx} directly implies that the immediate regret bound~(\ref{eq:immediate-regret}) is lower than the immediate regret bound of DEC-HBO.
 As a consequence, the immediate regret of \AlgLagrangian~is bounded above by the regret bound of DEC-HBO.
 This allows us to rely on proofs in~\cite{dec-hbo} to establish some properties of \AlgLagrangian.
 In particular, DEC-HBO is provably asymptotically optimal whether the domain $\mathcal{D}$ is discrete or continuous (see Theorems~2 and~3 in~\cite{dec-hbo}).
-These results directly apply to \AlgLagrangian~and imply the following corollary.
+These results rely on their immediate regret bound over a finite, discrete domain.
+Hence, they directly apply to \AlgLagrangian~as well and yield the following corollary.